abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_3.md

-In our [previous blog](/apache_kafka_from_scratch_part_2) we saw about DescribeTopics Api request and response.
-In this blog we will focus on Fetch Api request and response.
+In our [previous blog](/apache_kafka_from_scratch_part_2) we discussed the DescribeTopics API request and response.
+In this blog, we'll focus on the Fetch API request and response.

 ## Enhancing the API Versions Response with Fetch API
-The Fetch API has an ApiKey of 1.
-The minimum version for Fetch API is 0 and the max version is 17.
-Let's update our existing ApiVersions request handler to incorporate details for the Fetch API.
+The Fetch API is identified by an ApiKey of 1.
+It supports a minimum version of 0 and a maximum version of 17.
+Let’s enhance our current ApiVersions request handler to include details for the Fetch API.

-Lets modify the contents of constant.js file
+Let's modify the contents of `constant.js` file
 ```javascript
 export const API_KEY_VERSIONS = [...Array(5).keys()];